Whip up these easy gluten-free carrot and pumpkin fritters—crispy, healthy, and packed with veggies for a delicious family-friendly meal or snack.

 I used buckwheat in my fritters because it adds a nice nutty flavour but also, I like to mix up the different flours that I use.

-As my resident nutritionist Shannon Stokes says in Crawler Cuisine to Toddler Tucker, because different grains have different nutritional profiles, it’s really good to mix them up in our diets and not rely too heavily on any one in particular.
+Because different grains have different nutritional profiles, it’s really good to mix them up in our diets and not rely too heavily on any one in particular.

 Personally, I always have regular (although really only use for bread or playdough), spelt and buckwheat and sometimes amaranth (I’m still learning how to use it) but I think if you’re just starting out with different flours, get some spelt - it’s the closest thing to regular flour and can pretty much replace is 1:1 in any baking recipe (other than bread - that’s a lesson for another day).